 There are two chapels, both suitable for the services of all religions available to book for cremation or memorial services.

-Cremations can be booked at the following times each day:-
+Cremations can be booked Mondays to Fridays at the following times each day:-

-Cremations are usually booked on weekdays but we can book Saturdays and Sundays at an extra charge.
+Cremations are usually booked on weekdays but we can book Saturdays, Sundays and Bank Holidays at an extra charge.

 Forms for Cremation

-When arranging the cremation you will be asked to fill in an ashes instruction form.
+When arranging the cremation you will be asked to complete the ashes instructions on the Cremation 1 Form.
 We will only take instructions from the cremation applicant.

 The options include:

 - Collection by you (within 2 weeks)

 - Collection by a named person (they will need to bring identification with them) and be named on the cremation form.